davidedc/Minimal-2D-Js-Software-Renderer/tests/High-Level-SW-Renderer-Tests-Overview.md

 1.  **`RenderTest` (`src/RenderTest.js`): The Test Runner UI & Orchestrator**
     *   Largely the same role as in the low-level tests.
 Each instance represents a single test case on the HTML page.
     *   **UI Management:** Creates and manages HTML elements (SW Canvas, HTML5 Canvas, Comparison Canvas, labels, buttons, log, checks, errors).
+The comparison canvas alternates between showing the SW and native Canvas output, and also provides a side-by-side magnified pixel view on mouse hover.
     *   **Rendering Orchestration:** Coordinates the rendering process differently:
         *   Instead of taking a `buildShapesFn`, it takes a `canvasCodeFn` (via `RenderTestBuilder.runCanvasCode`).
         *   It calls the `canvasCodeFn` *twice* per iteration:
             *   Once with a `CrispSwContext` instance (the software renderer).
             *   Once with a standard `CanvasRenderingContext2D` instance (the native reference).
         *   **Important:** It captures the **return value** from the *first* call (the one with `CrispSwContext`) and stores it in `this.builderReturnValue`.
+If the returned object has a `checkData` property, that property's value is stored; otherwise, the entire return object is stored.
 This allows checks to verify geometry or other properties calculated during the drawing process.
-        *   It updates the on-screen canvases using the rendering results (transferring SW renderer data via `ImageData`).
+        *   It updates the on-screen canvases using the rendering results (transferring SW renderer data via `crispSwCtx.blitToCanvas`, which uses `ImageData` internally).
     *   **Check Execution:** If configured, runs checks (`RenderChecks`) on the rendered outputs *after* both canvases have been drawn.
 Checks like `withExtremesCheck` now use the stored `this.builderReturnValue`.
     *   **State Management & Registration:** Handles iterations, comparison view, error tracking, and registration in `RenderTest.registry`.

 2.  **`RenderTestBuilder` (`src/RenderTestBuilder.js`): Fluent Test Configuration**
     *   Provides the same builder pattern for configuring `RenderTest` instances.
-    *   Key difference: Uses `.runCanvasCode(drawingFn, ...args)` instead of `.addShapes()`.
+    *   Key difference: Uses `.runCanvasCode(drawingFn)` instead of `.addShapes()`.
         *   `runCanvasCode` specifies the drawing function (typically defined within the same test file) that contains the actual Canvas API-like drawing calls.
+Any additional arguments needed by the drawing function are typically handled via closures when defining it.
         *   `RenderTest` will later call this `drawingFn` with the appropriate context (`CrispSwContext` or `CanvasRenderingContext2D`) and store its return value.
     *   Methods like `withId()`, `withTitle()`, `withDescription()`, and `with*Check()` work similarly.
 Checks that need external data (like `withExtremesCheck`) are configured the same way but rely on the `drawingFn`'s return value being captured by `RenderTest`.
     *   `build()`: Finalizes configuration, creates, and registers the `RenderTest` instance.